tranhelen/tranhelen/_posts/2016-12-05-carvingalife.md

 In the western world we tend to equate who we are with what we do for a living.
 This is fine but it's not exactly right for all of us.
 It implies we all have the same value sets and that's far from the truth.

-A few months ago I went through the exercise of identifying my values.
-I was doing this in an effort to clarify my decision-making and live more intentionally.
+A few months ago I went through the exercise of identifying my values on paper.
+I wanted to clarify my decision-making and live more intentionally.
 I wanted the life _I_ could carve, not someone else's.

 ## Defining your values